zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_details.rst

 Similar errors can happen with the :doc:`replicate command<replicate>` or the :doc:`read_restart command<read_restart>`.
-In these cases the cause may be a problematic geometry, an insufficient communication cutoff or a bug in the LAMMPS source code.
+In these cases the cause may be a problematic geometry, an insufficient communication cutoff, or a bug in the LAMMPS source code.
 In these cases it is advisable to set up :ref:`small test case <hint01>` for testing and debugging.
 This will be required in case you need to get help from a LAMMPS developer.